 Ego tells you that this kind of food is harmful to your health and it will hurt the progress you’ve made so far with losing weight.

 Superego will tell you, “If you eat this meal you’ll get fatter and people will have a negative opinion about you.”

-This vision of Freud about the human psyche is entirely original – till then, it was thought that humans were completely rational beings who know what they do, know what they believe, and know what they feel.
+This vision of Freud about the human psyche is entirely original – till then, it was thought that humans were utterly rational beings who know what they do, what they believe, and what they feel.